The FACES of Tennessee Williams

 Michele Siler, costume designer: purple hair

-Michele Friedman Siler
+Michele Friedman Siler,

 A Streetcar Named Desire, photos by Ride Hamilton